 The Irish Human Rights and Equality Commission and the Workplace Relations Commission are separate organisations that work to ensure equality at work.

 The Irish Human Rights and Equality Commission is a statutory body set up to provide information to the public on human rights and equality legislation.
-In some cases it can provide legal assistance to people who wish to bring claims to the Equality Tribunal.
+In some cases you can get legal assistance if you want to bring a claim to the Equality Tribunal.
 You can read more in IHREC’s booklet Your Employment Equality Rights Explained.

 The Workplace Relations Commission (WRC) investigates or mediates claims of unlawful discrimination under equality legislation.

-You can bring a discrimination claim under the Employment Equality Acts 1998–2015 using the WRC's online complaint form.
+You can bring a discrimination claim under the Employment Equality Acts 1998 to 2015 using the WRC's online complaint form.

-You can read more in our page about equality and discrimination disputes.
+You can read more about equality and discrimination disputes.